marwankau/cpit210-course-project/README.md

 ## Final Circuit:

-Now after we reached this far all we need to do is to gather all the Addition , Subtraction Multiplication Circuits in one place to apply our calculator,now we simply connect the three operations with A and B inputs and with the outputs beside the subtraction only first part of the output and in the end we don’t want all the operations to work at the same time so we added a Decoder to distinguish each circuit and operate one arithmetic operation at a time by selecting (00) for Addition and
+Now after we reached this far all we need to do is to gather all the Addition , Subtraction Multiplication Circuits in one place to apply our calculator, now we simply connect the three operations with A and B inputs and with the lo hi outputs beside the subtraction only first part of the output and in the end we don’t want all the operations to work at the same time so we added a Decoder to distinguish each circuit and operate one arithmetic operation at a time by selecting (00) for Addition and
-(01) for Subtraction and finally (10) for Multiplication and we connect enable from Multiplier and subtraction and Cour from addition to the decoder
+(01) for Subtraction and finally (10) for Multiplication and we connect enable from Multiplier and subtraction and Cout from addition to the decoder
 And now we have a full functioning calculator

 <br>